andresgmejiar/lbmech/README.md

 generated in `data`.
 It then cropped and saved each tile in a folder named `'Elevations'` in the `dir`.
 Afterwards, it extracted the elevation for each `data` point, and performed a nonlinear quantile regression to get the appropriate parameters.
+Since GPS data can be noisy, `getVelocity` also allows for `slope_lim` and `v_lim` parameters to which dimensionless slope and velocity values are outliers before performing the regression.

 The output object is a list.
 Since this was calculated based on random data, the calculated parameters here are meaningless but let’s have a